andrewazmy/CarND-Advanced-Lane-Lines/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+##### Challenges
+* The first major challenge I've faced is the binary data extraction.
+First, I used Sobel X operator combined with a thresholded S-channel from the HSV colour space.
+I implemented my first prototype with this extraction method.
+However, it has failed in 2 frames on the project_video file (approx. 21 and 41 sec.).
+Accordingly, I migrated to another method of extraction, taking into account 3 masks; white, yellow and gradient:
+  - The white mask was extracted from and RGB colour space image within the range `(200,200,200)` to `(255,255,255)`, which perfectly detected white lane lines.
+  - The yellow mask was extracted from the HSV colour space image within the range `(0,100,100)`to `(80,255,255)`, which perfectly detected yellow lane lines.
+  - The gradient mask was extracted using the sobel operator in the X direction with thresholds `30` to `150`, which perfectly detected all vertical lines missed by the yellow and white masks due to shadows
+, which perfectly detected white lane lines. and different light conditions.
+* The second challenge was finding a way to implement the lane update function instead of executing a blind search for every frame.
+The `Line()` was really helpful for storing data that is accessible by every function in the pipeline.

+##### Further improvements
+* The binary data extraction method used is very limited to near-perfect light condition.
+This is the main reason of the system failure when testing using the challenge video.
+A further tuned binary extraction function would definitely lead to a more robust perception.
+* Further sanity checks could help improve the tracking quality by raising a flag indicating a corrupt detected lane, initiating a new blind search.